kevinkli916/ml-concepts/README.md

 6. Cluster Analysis
 7. Anomaly Detection

-The first code block of each notebook installs required packages for that notebook.
+The first code block of each notebook installs the required packages for that notebook.
 Restart the kernel after installing the packages for the new packages to be recognized.

 Otherwise, packages required for all packages can be installed all at once using requirements.txt.
 <br/>`pip install -r requirements.txt`